 - From the start of the CLC, the members realized that there would be no future for the church body without a college and seminary.
 This was first established at Immanuel Lutheran in Mankato, MN.
 The Mankato school soon outgrew the available facilities. - Property became available in Eau Claire, WI.
-By God's grace, the 85 acres of the former Ingram estate, along with the existing buildings and furnishings, was sold to the CLC for \$85,000.
-Immanuel Lutheran College was relocated to Eau Claire the very next school year (Immanuel-Mankato has continued its grade school and high school up to the present). - Since that time, Immanuel Lutheran College (ILC) has been improved with dormitories, a gymnasium, a commons and cafeteria, and most recently with our new Academic Center. - ILC has a faculty of 12 full-time professors, as well as a number of part-time teachers.
-As of the 2019-20 school year, ILC had 108 enrolled in the high school, 18 in the college, and 4 in the seminary. - ILC has been essential to our church body, having provided fully trained pastors and teachers for our pulpits and classrooms, as well as soundly educated church members, for more than 50 years.
+By God's grace, the 85 acres of the former Ingram estate, along with the existing buildings and furnishings, were sold to the CLC for \$85,000.
+Immanuel Lutheran College was relocated to Eau Claire the very next school year (Immanuel-Mankato has continued its grade school and high school up to the present). - Since that time, Immanuel Lutheran College (ILC) has been improved with dormitories, a gymnasium, a commons and cafeteria, and most recently our new Academic Center.

+- ILC has a faculty of 12 full-time professors, as well as a number of part-time teachers.
+At the start of the 2023-24 school year ILC had 103 enrolled in the high school, 21 in the college, and 1 in the seminary. - ILC has been essential to our church body, having provided fully trained pastors and teachers for our pulpits and classrooms, as well as soundly educated church members, for more than 50 years.